The 7Artisans 35mm f2 is an all-metal full-frame lens with 10 aperture blades designed for mirrorless cameras.

 Filter Threads: 43mm

-What Sucks: Build lacks precision, rubber focus attachment is a joke, full-stop aperture clicks, soft corners and edges, heavy.
+What Bad: Build lacks precision, rubber focus attachment is a joke, full-stop aperture clicks, soft corners, and edges, and heavy.

 But that image!